Glider 107 landed near an Italian garrison who shot at it the instant it landed, and then patrolled for survivors.

 If Hartshorn’s memory is correct, then he and his fellow Borderers might have encountered the SAS SRS near a farm called Luogo Ulivo, where the SAS men had spent the night of the 10/11th.
 However it was not much more than 1000 yards north of where the glider landed, which would mean it took the Border men nearly two days to go about a kilometer, which seems unlikely.

-Hartshorn’s use of the phrase “got away”, i.e. “escaped”, echoes the phrase “made a get-away to a hide-out” in the report about Carr (see above).
+Hartshorn’s use of the phrase “got away”, i.e. “escaped”, echoes the phrase “made a get-away to a hide-out” in the letter about Carr (see above).
 Perhaps Italian gunfire and Italian patrols kept the glider men pinned for quite a time.
 An Italian account emphasises this.

 Casa Gallo was garrisoned by men of the 3rd Company of the Italian 385th Coastal Battalion.
 One of its officers was Lt Maurizio Rossi.
 He later recalled: